Cast: Mohanlal, Lakshmi Rai, Mukesh, Rehman, Manoj K Jayan, Siddique,

 The title Rock ‘n’ Roll itself has nothing to do with the gyrating, twisting, free-style dancing popularized in the 60’s in US.
 It is the zillionth cyclostyled Mohanlal characterization of writer-director Ranjith’s earlier Mohanlal films like Devasuram, Aaram Thampuram, Narasimham, Ravana Prabhu, Chandrolsavam among others.
 Here the only change is that the milieu of Varikaseri Mana and Bharathapuzha in Shornnur has changed to the studios of Kodambakkam and the hustle and bustle of Chennai against the backdrop of life and times of musicians and the world of music composition.

 In Chandraolsavam the Mohanlal character Srihari, was a larger-than-life internationally reputed student doing research on music and was living in the culture capital of the world Paris for years before deciding to come down to Kerala to spend time with old friends.
-He mouths punch dialogues in hismammoo inimitable style, has a way with women, enjoys and sings classical music, can speak Sanskrit slokas, has a battalion of friends, is an expert fighter and drinks everything from Nadan(Todday) to scotch whisky!
+He mouths punch dialogues in his inimitable style, has a way with women, enjoys and sings classical music, can speak Sanskrit slokas, has a battalion of friends, is an expert fighter and drinks everything from Nadan(Todday) to scotch whisky!

 Now with Rock ‘n’ Roll, Srihari has metamorphosed into Chandramouli an internationally reputed drummer, introduced in the film as an “Ullagam Sutrum Valibhan (globe trotter), who is one day in London, next day in Cape Town and a day after in Chennai!
 He has played with all major music troupes in the world and is a close friend of Zakir Hussain and A.R Rahman”!!
 He will do anything for friends and is a compulsive womaniser and an alcoholic who in front of his bedroom mirror confesses for the first time when he gets smitten by a girl!